Satin stitch hand embroidery tutorial

 Other names of the stitch

-As mentioned before, a satin stitch is often called a Damask stitch.
+Satin stitch is often called a Damask stitch, Flat stitch, Long stitch or French Plumetis stitch.

-Satin stitch has a long history and has been used for centuries worldwide.
+This hand embroidery technique has a long history and has been used for centuries worldwide.
 This stitch is essential in whitework, crewel embroidery, canvas work, and of course, in modern surface embroidery.
-Satin stitch is excellent for:
+Satin Stitch is excellent for:

 • Filling small areas